jckuri/silver_robot/README.md

 **Cloud layer**

-The cloud layer has fully transparent pixels, partially transparent pixels, and fully opaque pixels representing the clouds, which are in the middle of the midground layer and the forest layer.
+The cloud layer has fully transparent pixels, partially transparent pixels, and fully opaque pixels representing the clouds, which are in the middle of the midground layer and the background layer.

 <img src="images/clouds.png"/>

-**Forest layer**
+**Background layer**

 <img src="images/woods.png"/>

-The game has blocks, fires, coins, crates, and the player Mario.
+The game has blocks, fires, coins, crates, and the player Silver Robot.
 The UI has 2 elements: The Restart button and a text with information about the coins collected and the total amount of coins to be collected.

 <img src="images/game.png"/>